- water usage

 - A 10-minute electric shower (8kW, 10 minutes) costs approximately 22p in electricity at 27p/kWh

-The picture for electric showers changed significantly after energy price increases — at current electricity rates, an 8kW electric shower is often comparable in cost to a comparable gas-heated shower.
+In particular, the picture for electric showers changed significantly after energy price increases.
+At current electricity rates, an 8kW electric shower is often comparable in cost to a comparable gas-heated shower.

 Impact on drainage

-Power showers and drainage: A power shower discharging at 18 litres per minute produces a flow that most 40mm bathroom waste pipes handle comfortably — but if the waste pipe has a partial blockage from hair and soap accumulation, the high flow rate causes the shower tray to fill and overflow.
+Power showers and drainage: Similarly, most 40mm bathroom waste pipes handle a power shower at 18 litres per minute comfortably.
+However, if the waste pipe has a partial blockage from hair or soap, the high flow rate causes the shower tray to fill and overflow.

-High water temperature and pipe materials: Power showers draw from the hot water cylinder at the stored temperature (typically 60–65°C).
+High water temperature and pipe materials: However, power showers draw from the hot water cylinder at the stored temperature (typically 60–65°C).
 This high-temperature water enters the waste pipe.
 For plastic waste pipes (UPVC), sustained high-temperature waste water can soften push-fit joints over years.
-It’s not an immediate failure mechanism, but if you have a power shower connected to plastic waste, use a slightly lower temperature setting rather than the maximum.
+It’s not an immediate failure risk.
+However, if your power shower connects to plastic waste pipes, set the temperature slightly lower rather than running at maximum.

 Drainage sizing for new shower rooms